confluentinc/kafka-tutorials/README.md

 ### Run a tutorial

-1. (optional) If you want to augment or override a tutorial's Docker environment, set the Docker Compose CLI environment variable `COMPOSE_FILE` to include `docker-compose.yml` and the absolute path to a docker-compose.override.yml file.
+1. (optional) If you want to augment or override a tutorial's Docker environment, set the Docker Compose CLI environment variable `COMPOSE_FILE` to include `docker-compose.yml` and the absolute path to a `docker-compose.override.yml` file.
 For example, to use Confluent Control Center with any Kafka Tutorial, set `COMPOSE_FILE` to `docker-compose.yml` and the absolute path to [this docker-compose.override.yml](tools/docker-compose.override.yml).
-This file adds a Docker container for [Confluent Control Center](https://hub.docker.com/r/confluentinc/cp-enterprise-control-center) and ensures the Kafka broker is running [Confluent Server](https://hub.docker.com/r/confluentinc/cp-server) with [Confluent Metrics Reporter](https://docs.confluent.io/current/kafka/metrics-reporter.html) enabled.

 ```
 export COMPOSE_FILE=docker-compose.yml:<path to Kafka Tutorials>/tools/docker-compose.override.yml